 How much you save is up to you.
 A rough figure to aim for is 15% of your pre-tax income, although this varies significantly depending on when you start contributing.
-If you’d like more guidance on saving, check out our article on how much should I contribute into my pension or use our handy pension calculator to forecast your pot come retirement.

 Now, let’s take a quick look at the three main elements that make a pension tick: how you save, how your pot grows, and what happens when you're ready to withdraw your money.

 Everything you pay into your pension is invested into a pension fund.
 The idea is that, over time, the investments inside this fund will grow, leaving you with a much larger pot than if you had just kept the money in a regular bank account.

 To get the most out of your retirement, there are a few things you'll want to keep in mind when it comes to contributing into your pension.

 Whenever you pay into your pension, you'll benefit from tax relief.
 The UK government tops up your contributions by applying a minimum 25% tax bonus.
 So, if you add £100 to your pension, the government will add £25 extra free.